uvarc/rc-learning/content/courses/containters-for-hpc/using.md

 ## Exercise

-1. What happens if you load a container module without loading Singularity first?
+1. What happens if you load a container module without loading Apptainer first?
     ```bash
     module purge
     module list